 Producing substances that counter the effects of antibiotics

 Some bacteria can produce a layer of slime, called biofilm Biofilm Bacteria are microscopic, single-celled organisms.
 They are among the earliest known life forms on earth.
 There are thousands of different kinds of bacteria, and they live in every conceivable... read more , in which they live.
-The biofilm helps them attach to cells and to foreign material such as IV catheters, suture material, prosthetic joints, hardware that keeps broken bones in place (such as pins, screws, rods, and plates), and medical implants and devices.
-The biofilm protects bacteria from being ingested by immune cells and being killed by antibiotics (see Biofilm).
+The biofilm helps them attach to cells and to foreign material such as intravenous catheters, suture material, prosthetic joints, hardware that keeps broken bones in place (such as pins, screws, rods, and plates), and medical implants and devices.
+The biofilm protects bacteria from being ingested by immune cells and being killed by antibiotics.

 Microorganisms that do not at first have ways of blocking the body’s defenses sometimes develop them over time.
 For example, some microorganisms, after being repeatedly exposed to penicillin, become resistant to that drug (called antibiotic resistance Antibiotic resistance Bacteria are microscopic, single-celled organisms.
 They are among the earliest known life forms on earth.
 There are thousands of different kinds of bacteria, and they live in every conceivable... read more ).

 A disorder that is acquired later (such as HIV infection or cancer) weakens it.

-People need to take a drug that suppresses the immune system (such as those used to prevent a transplanted organ from being rejected or corticosteroids, used to reduce inflammation—see Immunodeficiency Disorders).
+People need to take a drug that suppresses the immune system (immunosuppressants , including corticosteroids), such as those used to prevent a transplanted organ from being rejected, or used to reduce inflammation.